Who needs a U.S. brokerage account?

 - Clearly identify your citizenship.
 One common mistake that people make when opening an account is not understanding whether they must sign a W-8 or W-9 form.
 These forms tell the brokerage firm whether you’re opening the account as a U.S. citizen or as a non-U.S. citizen.
 If you have U.S. citizenship but live in another country, you still must sign a W-9.

 - Understand what services you are getting.
 An important distinction to understand is that when you open an account, you are normally signing up for two distinct services: 1.
-Advice, 2.
+Investment services, 2.
 Custody/clearing.
 The advice should normally come from someone who is licensed both in the United States and outside the U.S., too.
 Understanding the special needs and tax considerations of folks who live beyond the American borders is the purview of an elite type of cross-border specialist.
 Don’t just count on your old accountant or financial advisor to understand the nuances of an overseas lifestyle.
 The custody and clearing should come from a major brokerage firm so that you get a full range of services.
 Those services include, first and foremost, insuring your account.
 The most common type of insurance would be through the SIPC (Securities Investor Protection Corporation), and then normally there would be more, third-party insurance above and beyond that.
 Other services would include:

 - access to world markets,